Microsoft/azure-docs.pt-pt/articles/site-recovery/azure-to-azure-powershell.md

     $WestUSRecoveryNetwork = $WestUSRecoveryVnet.Id
    ```
-- Obter a rede virtual principal (a que a máquina virtual está ligada à vnet)
+- Recuperar a rede virtual primária (a vnet à qual a máquina virtual está conectada)
    ```azurepowershell
     #Retrieve the virtual network that the virtual machine is connected to